Hunter Henry among best bets for anytime touchdown scorer picks on MNF

-Patriots vs. Giants anytime touchdown scorer picks, betting odds, predictions: Back Hunter Henry on MNF
+Patriots vs. Giants anytime touchdown scorer picks, betting odds, prediction: Back Hunter Henry on MNF

 The SportsLine Projection Model has locked in its top anytime TD scorer picks for New York vs. New England on Monday Night Football